calza27/network-docker/README.md

 ```

-## docker-up.sh
+## docker.sh

-A simple script that loops through each directory containing a `docker-compose.yml` file and performs `docker compose up -d`.
+A script that takes an action (`up` or `down`) and a list of one or more services.
+Loops through each directory given, and performs `docker compose up -d` or `docker compose down` - depending on the action given.

-## docker-down.sh

-A simple script that loops through each directory containing a `docker-compose.yml` file and performs `docker compose down`.